RELEASED: Public: 2020-05-26

 Open Redirect vulnerability on the Single Sign-On (SSO) process (CTR-1483)

-As part of the SSO process, the CloudBees Jenkins Operations Center (CJOC) redirects the user to the Master URL to finish the SSO process.
-The Master was vulnerable to Host Header injection, leading to an Open Redirect vulnerability which may allow an attacker to steal a victim’s SSO session.
+As part of the SSO process, the CloudBees Jenkins Operations Center (CJOC) redirects the user to the controller URL to finish the SSO process.
+The controller was vulnerable to Host Header injection, leading to an Open Redirect vulnerability which may allow an attacker to steal a victim’s SSO session.

 This issue is due to an incomplete fix of CTR-1098, announced in the 2020-03-09 Security Advisory and wrongly called "CSRF in Authentication Mechanism in SSO".
 The vulnerability was not CSRF, but an Open Redirect vulnerability.